MonashProteomics/MaSpeQC/README.md

 - ThermoFisher.CommonCore.MassPrecisionEstimator.dll
 - ThermoFisher.CommonCore.RawFileReader.dll

-Finally, to unblock the files for use, Right Mouse click on each file and check 'Unblock'
+Finally, to unblock the files for use on Windows machines, Right Mouse click on each file and check 'Unblock'

 ![thermounblock](img/thermoUnblock.PNG)